-The Hopin Services include links to third-party websites and applications as well as to partner providers of multiple different types of services associated with a particular Event.
+The Services include links to third-party websites and applications as well as to integration and partner providers of services associated with a particular event.

 We use different methods to collect data from and about you including through: